 Although the value of an index might be a function of the value of certain specified securities, no physical delivery of these securities is made.
 A public market exists in futures contracts covering a number of indexes as well as financial instruments and foreign currencies and it is expected that other futures contracts will be developed and traded in the future.
-The Fund may also invest in commodity futures contracts and options thereon.
+Each Fund may also invest in commodity futures contracts and options thereon.
 A commodity futures contract is an agreement between two parties, in which one party agrees to buy a commodity, such as an energy, agricultural or metal commodity from the other party at a later date at a price and quantity agreed-upon when the contract is made.

-The Fund may purchase and write call and put futures options.
+Each Fund may purchase and write call and put futures options.
 Futures options possess many of the same characteristics as options on securities and indexes (discussed above).
 A futures option gives the holder the right, in return for the premium paid, to assume a long position (call) or short position (put) in a futures contract at a specified exercise price at any time during the period of the option.
 Upon exercise of a call option, the holder acquires a long position in the futures contract and the writer is assigned the opposite short position.
 In the case of a put option, the opposite is true.
-A call option is "in the money" if the value of the futures contract that is the subject of the option.
+A call option is "in the money" if the value of the futures contract that is the subject of the option exceeds the exercise price.
+A put option is "in the money" if the option.